tardigrade-10/tardigrade-10/README.md

 I'm currently working on [Project Name], which aims to [Project Goal].
 This project involves [Brief Description].
 If you're interested in contributing, feel free to fork the repository and submit a pull request.

 ### Skills
-Machine Learning
+- Machine Learning
-Deep Learning
+- Deep Learning
-Python
+- Python
-TensorFlow
+- TensorFlow
-PyTorch
+- PyTorch
-SQL
+- SQL

 ### Interests
-Reinforcement Learning
-Natural Language Processing
+- Space Science
-Computer Vision
+- Computer Vision
-Generative Models
+- Generative Models

 ### Contact Information
 You can reach me via Linkedin or Instagram.